 The 30 percent ruling – a financial gem that grants you tax-free 30 percent of your salary tax-free for five years.
 Dubbed the “30% tax facility,” this enticing benefit extends its reach to not just employees, but entrepreneurs as well, thanks to a clever loophole.
 A beacon for skilled migrants, the 30% ruling boasts magnetism and, yes, a touch of controversy.Yet, this advantage isn’t an open door for every expat in the Netherlands; it rests upon a checklist of conditions.

 Click here if you want to see if these conditions apply to you.
-But today we won’t inform you about this favourable ruling or check if you are eligable or not.
-If you are looking for these topics, please check out our article here!
-No, today we want to talk about the end of the 30 ruling.
 It is a big turn of events for an expat to bid farewell to the 30% ruling.

 Without the 30% ruling, you can no longer opt to be considered as a partial non-domestic taxpayer.
 In other words, you will be treated as a full resident tax payer and you will need to be declaring foreign assets in your Dutch tax return.